callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 The Ecological Forecasting Initiative (EFI) have recently published some conventions for the publication of ecological forecasts.
 While they acknowledge that there are numerous definitions for what constitutes an ecological forecast, they generally follow the usage of Dietze and Clark.
 In this terminology, the term forecasting includes both predictions (a probabilistic statement of the future (or location or variable) based on what is known today), and projections (a probabilistic statement of the future contingent upon a scenario).
 Notably, in comparison with the IPCC, forecast and prediction are not synonymous terms.

-## Novel perspectives

-Beven and Young (2013) make the observation that, in addition

 ## Definitions

 ## Conclusion